 Further information on funding for prospective UK, EU and international postgraduate students.

 The degree consists of six units (total of 120 credits).
 Four of these units are taught via lectures (total of 100 credits).
-A further unit (10 credits) exposes students to a range of clinical case reports and each student is allocated a case for further analysis leading to submission of an assessed case report (3000 words) and delivery of an online presentation of that case.
-In the sixth unit (10 credits), students are asked to explore important peer-reviewed papers and engage in critical discussion.
-Each critical discussion will be preceded by a student presentation which provides a critical summary of a particular paper.
+A further unit (10 credits) focuses on a range of clinical case reports; you will be allocated a case for further analysis, leading to an assessed case report (3000 words) and an online presentation.
+In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
+Each critical discussion will be preceded by a student presentation providing a critical summary of a particular paper.
 These discussions and presentations are hosted online and can be attended remotely.

-If you are not able to watch a lecture live, you are able to view the recording (which includes questions asked by peers) at a later time, and then ask any questions that arise via email or in online tutorials.
+If you are not able to watch a lecture live, you will be able to view the recording (which includes questions asked by peers) at a later time, and then ask any questions that arise via email or in online tutorials.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This degree delivers core skills and knowledge related to the theory and practice of clinical neuropsychology.
 As such, it will support those with aspirations for further clinical training, such as clinical (neuro)psychology, or a career in clinical research.
 Our programmes also deliver training that will enhance your opportunities to gain employment within clinical environments.